 Opal: I love working with other people and seeing how our individual contributions add up to improve experience for our customers and results for our business.
 I am really thrilled when we can roll up our sleeves and focus on taking action on things that make a real difference in a short amount of time.

 What do you love best about the open source community?

 Opal: I love the commitment to helping each other get better.
 By contributing to projects and openly sharing your work, you show your own humility and willingness to improve, and by reviewing and giving feedback on others’ work, you help them improve.
 And of course we all benefit from great working software.

 What was your favorite game/past time as a kid?

 Opal: I loved programming as a kid and spent countless hours in the basement of my family home learning new languages and methods and creating new software — mostly small games or graphics applications.
 Once I bought my first modem I was fascinated at being able to connect with people around the world and share tips and code snippets.
 It all seems like the dark ages compared to what is available to kids today!

 What are you most looking forward to at this year’s Cloud Foundry Summit?

 Opal: I’m really excited to see people who I have spoken with on the phone or followed in forums or articles.
 Meeting face to face is always a golden opportunity to build stronger collaboration.
 And I am excited to see all the developer talent that will be together at the conference.

-Stick around for Thursday’s Diversity Panel at 1:20 pm where Opal will share her experiences alongside other women in the open source community, including Dr. Kyla McMullen, Pivotal’s Cornelia Davis, IBM’s Rachel Reinitz and others.
+Stick around for Thursday’s Diversity Panel at 1:20 pm where Opal will share her experiences alongside other women in the open source community, including Dr. Kyla McMullen, VMware’s Cornelia Davis, IBM’s Rachel Reinitz and others.